muSpectre/muGrid/doc/source/GettingStarted.rst

 Building *µ*\Grid
 *****************

 *µ*\Grid uses `Meson <https://mesonbuild.com/>`_ (0.42.0 or higher) as its build system.

-The current (and possibly incomplete list of) dependencies are
+The current (and possibly incomplete list of) dependencies are:

 - `Meson <https://mesonbuild.com/>`_
 - `git <https://git-scm.com/>`_